What is Depression?

 - Difficulty concentrating or remembering things

-Often, symptoms of depression look different in different populations.
+Often, depression symptoms look different in different populations.

 - Feeling reckless or ‘on edge’